War of aggression: General Assembly Resolution 3314

-The Definition of Aggression also does not cover acts by international organisations.
+The Definition of Aggression does not cover acts by international organizations.
 The two key military alliances at the time of the definition's adoption, NATO and the Warsaw Pact, were non-state parties and thus were outside the scope of the definition.
 Moreover, the definition does not deal with the responsibilities of individuals for acts of aggression.
 It is widely perceived as an insufficient basis on which to ground individual criminal prosecutions.

-While this Definition of Aggression has often been cited by opponents of conflicts such as the 1999 Kosovo War and the 2003 Iraq War, it has no binding force in international law.
-The doctrine of Nulla poena sine lege means that, in the absence of binding international law on the subject of aggression, no penalty exists for committing acts in contravention of the definition.
-It is only recently that heads of state have been indicted over acts committed in wartime, in the cases of Slobodan Milošević of Serbia and Charles Taylor of Liberia.
-However, both were charged with war crimes, i.e., violations of the laws of war, rather than with the broader offence of "a crime against international peace" as envisaged by the Definition of Aggression.

 The definition is not binding on the Security Council.
 The United Nations Charter empowers the General Assembly to make recommendations to the United Nations Security Council but the Assembly may not dictate to the Council.
 The resolution accompanying the definition states that it is intended to provide guidance to the Security Council to aid it "in determining, in accordance with the Charter, the existence of an act of aggression".
 The Security Council may apply or disregard this guidance as it sees fit.
 Legal commentators argue that the Definition of Aggression has had "no visible impact" on the deliberations of the Security Council.